The rookie compound was supposed to stay quiet for a day.

 Concrete grit underfoot.

-Water dripping somewhere deeper in the structure.
+Water is dripping somewhere deeper in the structure.

 The smell of resin, ruptured pipes, and fresh collapse.